google/WebFundamentals/src/content/en/updates/posts/2015/10/chrome-47-webrtc.markdown

 ### Audio output device selection

-`MediaDevices.enumerateDevices()` has been released: more details details in [Issue 504280](https://crbug.com/504280).
+`MediaDevices.enumerateDevices()` has been released.
+More details are available from [Chromium issue 504280](https://crbug.com/504280).
 You can now enumerate audio output devices in addition to the audio input and video input devices that `MediaStreamTrack.getSources()` already provides.
 You can find out more about how to use it in [this update](https://developers.google.com/web/updates/2015/10/media-devices).

-Default communications device support on Windows has been added ([Issue 525443](http://crbug.com/525443)).
+On Windows there has been a [known issue](http://crbug.com/525443) with communications device support.
+Default communications device support on Windows has now been added.
 This means that when enumerating audio devices on Windows, there will be an additional entry for the communications device whose ID will be 'communications'.